RealcodesAI/asd-mining-rn/README.md

 - `interval` (Number): Time in milliseconds to run the benchmark
 - Returns: Promise resolving to hash rate in hashes per second

+## Expo Compatibility

+This library uses expo-crypto, making it compatible with Expo projects without requiring ejection.
+It works in both Expo Go and in standalone builds.

+## Performance Considerations

+The mining performance will vary based on the device.
+Modern devices will perform better, but keep in mind that mobile mining is significantly less efficient than dedicated hardware.

 ## License